 This is a great Resource Guide!

-All of us at Community Gardens of Tucson, as well as others in the Tucson gardening community, will miss George Brookbank who died last week.
+All of us at Community Gardens of Tucson, as well as others in the Tucson gardening community, will miss George Brookbank who died on March 1st, 2018.
 He was a gentle man who was patient and understanding, both with plants and with gardeners, from novice to pro.
 He was always willing to advise why a plant was not doing well and to help improve someone’s gardening skills.
 He helped make the desert bloom….

 Bruce Plenk, for the Board of Community Gardens of Tucson

 Check out our Winter 2018 newsletter here!

 Rain Water Harvesting 4/27/17:

 A team at the University of Arizona installed a cistern at Nottinghill Garden.
 It will be used as a demonstration site for a citizen scientist rain water and soil testing program (more at: https://projectharvest.arizona.edu/)

 Sheet metal extruded into gutter (45′ length) – like Playdough!